thomseddon/traefik-forward-auth/README.md

 Create a new project then search for and select "Credentials" in the search bar.
 Fill out the "OAuth Consent Screen" tab.

 Click, "Create Credentials" > "OAuth client ID".
 Select "Web Application", fill in the name of your app, skip "Authorized JavaScript origins" and fill "Authorized redirect URIs" with all the domains you will allow authentication from, appended with the `url-path` (e.g. https://app.test.com/_oauth)

+## User Restriction

+You can restrict who can login with the following parameters:

+* `-domain` - Use this to limit logins to a specific domain, e.g. test.com only
+* `-whitelist` - Use this to only allow specific users to login e.g. thom@test.com only

+Note, if you pass `whitelist` then only this is checked and `domain` is effectively ignored.

 ## Cookie Domains